venkateshakula1729/Machine-Learning-CS771/mini project 2/Readme.md

 This project demonstrates a continual learning framework using a prototype-based model applied to the CIFAR-10 dataset.
 It involves feature extraction, continual learning on datasets with similar input distributions, and adaptation to datasets with diverse distributions.

+## Problem Statement

+Traditional machine learning models suffer from **catastrophic forgetting** when learning new tasks sequentially.
+This project tackles the challenge of training a single, fixed-capacity model on a stream of 20 CIFAR-10 subsets without losing performance on previously learned datasets.

+### Dataset Structure
+- **D1-D10**: Same input distribution p(x)
+- **D11-D20**: Different input distributions with domain shifts
+- **Constraint**: Only D1 is labeled; remaining datasets are unlabeled
+- **Evaluation**: 20 held-out labeled datasets for accuracy assessment

 ## Folder Structure

 The folder contains the following files: